AnnaBrum/media-watch/README.md

 ## Media-Watch

-In this repo we are building a subscription tracker where users can track their payments for services such as sporify, netflix, HBO and amazon prime.
-The webapp is going to be optimised for use in mobile.
-We are building the app with supabase and nextJS.
+A subscription tracker where users can track their payments for services such as Spotify, Netflix, HBO and Amazon Prime.
+Built with mobile users in mind.
+Tech stack: Supabase and nextJS.

-Developers: Petter Jakobsson, Anna Brummark
+Developers: Petter Jakobsson, Anna Brumark
+Designers: Gabrielle Billsten, Jessica Sörensen